mvaghei78/data-mining-on-2021_Olympics/README.md

 ******

-for more description of our process we prepared a report so you can refer to it and read it.
+for more description of the process I prepared a report so you can refer to it and read it.